 If these ads become confusing or too annoying for a senior, there is an option to pay for the app, which will remove them.
 Making sure these ads are not displayed is going to cost $4.19, which isn’t that bad, especially if the senior finds this app enjoyable.

 Remembery (available on the Google Play Store) involves a simple game of matching cards.
 It includes 12 difficulty levels using several images.
 The tiles contain pictures of shapes, flags, numbers, cats, and so much more.

 The game also includes different versions such as:

 Some options can only be accessed with the “paid version” of this game, but the offerings in the free version are still pretty impressive.

 Remembery is among the cheapest apps on the market.
 The app in itself will be free, and players are offered a high level of functionality without needing to pay.

 However, similar to just about every free app on the market, these applications are ad-supported, and for some people, this can get really annoying.
 To play ad-free, all that is needed is to pay a small fee of $1.59.

 Playing games is regarded as one of the best activities to improve cognitive skills.
 And, thankfully, there are many choices for older adults via apps.
-See my recommended game apps for seniors in this guide.

 At this stage, there isn’t any proof that supports that memory and brain training games can actually prevent a condition like dementia, but some evidence has shown that some brain games can help reinforce skills that get weaker as we age.